Home Warranty Response Times: How Long Does It Really Take to Get Service?

 • Contractor availability in your area

 This is where timelines vary the most.
-Simple repairs — like a faulty garbage disposal switch or a broken thermostat — may be completed the same day as the diagnosis.
+Simple repairs (like a faulty garbage disposal switch or a broken thermostat) may be completed the same day as the diagnosis.
 Complex repairs involving parts orders or full system replacements can stretch into weeks.

 Repair Type Estimated Completion Time

-HVAC repair (in-stock parts) 2–5 business days
+HVAC repair (in-stock parts) 2 to 5 business days

-HVAC replacement 5–14 business days
+HVAC replacement 5 to 14 business days

-Water heater replacement 3–7 business days
+Water heater replacement 3 to 7 business days

-Plumbing (pipes, valves) 2–7 business days
+Plumbing (pipes, valves) 2 to 7 business days

-Appliance replacement (ordering new unit) 1–3 weeks
+Appliance replacement (ordering new unit) 1 to 3 weeks

 Compare Home Warranty Options in Ohio